Guided Transmission Media in Computer Networks

 Twisted Pair Cables

 Twisted pair cables consist of copper wires twisted together for reducing electromagnetic interference.
 Twisted pair cables are commonly used in a local area network (LAN), as well as in telephone networks.
-There are two varieties of twisted pair cables such as:
+There are two varieties of twisted pair cables:

 Coaxial Cable